 The bearing moves freely along the guide sleeve, which is attached to the clutch housing with three bolts.

-When the clutch pedal is pressed in the hydraulic system of the clutch release drive, pressure of the working fluid is created, as a result of which the piston of the working cylinder, moving together with the pusher, presses on the lever of the clutch release shaft, which rotates together with the clutch release fork and moves the bearing along the guide sleeve.
+When the clutch pedal is pressed, pressure of the working fluid is created in the hydraulic system of the clutch release drive, as a result of which the piston of the working cylinder, moving together with the pusher, presses on the lever of the clutch release shaft, which rotates together with the clutch release fork and moves the bearing along the guide sleeve.

 The bearing presses on the petals of the diaphragm spring.